notwaldorf/notwaldorf.github.com/_posts/2020-02-19-monica-dot-css.markdown

 want to say `<div class="horizontal">` and for it to just work.

 I know there are tons of CSS frameworks out there like [tachyons](https://tachyons.io/) that can do this for me, but most of these frameworks do _too much_ for me.
-I don't want every possible padding and margin and colour and flexbox configuration in the world.
+I don't work on large projects that need design systems, and I don't want every possible padding and margin and colour and flexbox configuration in the world.
 I just want the ones that I know I end up using in every project.
-So here is `monica.css`: my very own CSS framework, which I copy paste at the beginning of every css file and take it from there.
+So here is `monica.css`: my very own CSS framework, which I copy paste at the beginning of every CSS file and take it from there.
+It's already minified and bundled (because you copy pasted it) so dare I say: fast loading and efficient? 🙃

 ```css
 * {box-sizing: border-box}